 - 1. Engage purchasing to establish standards for stocking maintenance items, which items to purchase and when.
 If the decision is made to outsource preventive maintenance, set expectations with your preferred contractor. - 2.
-Use a computerized maintenance management system (CMMS), one that is integrated into the building automation system (BAS), if possible, to manage the preventive maintenance program.
-The CMMS should ideally track and document inspections, meeting minutes and actions taken and trigger maintenance alerts. - 3.
-Consult with the safety officer to assure that HVAC equipment that may be considered "critical" by The Joint Commission standards meets the required annual preventive maintenance standards and that maintenance is properly documented. - 4.
-Develop a "systems narrative" of the building HVAC system, including heating, cooling, ventilation and building control systems.
-If available, use the facility's operations and maintenance (O&M) manual to document sequence of operations, efficiency goals, anticipated performance and system/equipment-specific training materials. - 5.
+Use a computerized maintenance management system (CMMS)-one that is integrated into the building automation system, if possible-to manage the preventive maintenance program.
+The CMMS should ideally track and document inspections, meeting minutes, and actions taken, and trigger maintenance alerts. - 3.
+Consult with the safety officer to assure that HVAC equipment that may be considered "critical" by Joint Commission standards meets the required annual preventive maintenance standards and that maintenance is properly documented. - 4.
+Develop a "systems narrative" of the building HVAC system, including heating, cooling, ventilation, and building control systems.
+If available, use the facility's operations and maintenance manual to document sequence of operations, efficiency goals, anticipated performance and system/equipment-specific training materials. - 5.
 Develop a preventive maintenance plan and schedule, including a scheduled annual review of the overall preventive maintenance program. - 6.
-Examples of preventive maintenance practices include: - Boilers: Cleaning, descaling and water treatment. - Cooling towers: Cleaning to maximize condenser performance. - Chillers: Removing calcium carbonate from copper tubing. - Water-cooled systems: Inspecting and testing for leaks; calibrating sensors.
+Examples of preventive maintenance practices include: - Boilers: Cleaning, descaling, and water treatment. - Cooling towers: Cleaning to maximize condenser performance. - Chillers: Removing calcium carbonate from copper tubing. - Water-cooled systems: Inspecting and testing for leaks; calibrating sensors.
 Consider opening and closing all valves on a regular interval.
-Validate that when commanded closed control valves are not leaking. - BAS: Use calibrated handheld devices to check the BAS sensors for accuracy.
-Check your building automation graphics for any sensors that appear to be reading incorrectly.
-Ensure actual valve and damper status matches the building management system (BMS). - 7.
-Provide regular training for O&M personnel on how to calibrate and maintain HVAC equipment so that it operates at a level of efficiency in alignment with the design intent.
+Validate that when commanded closed control valves are not leaking.

+- Building Automation System: Use calibrated handheld devices to check the building automation system sensors for accuracy; Check your building automation graphics for any sensors that appear to be reading incorrectly; Ensure actual valve and damper status matches BMS - 7.
+Provide regular training for operations & maintenance personnel on how to calibrate and maintain HVAC equipment so that it operates at a level of efficiency in alignment with the design intent.